Busch Gardens: A guide to "BG" Williamsburg

 Beste Brezlen und Beir is a great place to grab a drink soda, frozen lemonades, and beer!
 Or grab a tasty handmade pretzel that can satisfy any cravings.
 Some of my favorites are the pretzel dogs with cheese sauce and the cinnamon pretzel bites washed down with a frozen lemonade! (*Purchasing a souvenir cup is a great plan, you can get 99 cent refills on fountain drinks for the rest of the season!
 Plus it is an awesome cup to have to just fill up with water throughout the day.)

 Become a kid again and navigate through Land of the Dragon's Dragon sized tree house!
 Your kids will have a blast!
+If you have little ones be sure to point out this area and make note that this is where the "Lost Children" building is.

 Test you skills in the arcade or any of the multiple carnival like games!
 Big wins= Big prizes!